Going Independent as a Financial Planner: Should I Stay or Should I Go?

 One of the biggest benefits of going independent is the freedom to work for yourself.
 You have the power to make your own decisions and create your own schedule.
 This independence allows you to tailor financial planner services to your clients’ needs, rather than worrying about corporate goals or quotas.

 Plus, you have the autonomy to choose the products and services that are right for your clients, rather than being restricted by a larger institution’s policies or affiliations.
+This is a key differentiator for an independent registered investment advisor (RIA) or an independent broker-dealer.

 Financial planners who choose to go independent typically earn a higher percentage of the revenue they create compared to those who work for larger corporations.
 When working for larger institutions you could be making half or less of what you would if you were independent.
-Not to mention, you can also diversify your streams of revenue as you are free to create your own sources of income.

-3. Greater Client Focus
+3. Greater Client Focus: Embracing the Fiduciary Standard

 As an independent financial planner, your main focus is on your client’s best interest.
 You can customize services based on each individual client’s needs and objectives.
 Financial institutions are often more concerned with their own bottom line than their clients, which can sometimes lead to them offering products or services that clients might not need.

 As an independent financial planner, you have leveled the playing field and your client’s needs are your top priority.
+Many independent advisors choose to become an RIA, which legally subjects them to a fiduciary standard, meaning they are obligated to act in the best interest of their clients at all times.

 When operating as an independent financial planner, it is much easier to form and maintain strong relationships with each client.
 Clients tend to be more comfortable sharing their financial situations and concerns in a setting where they are not being sold a product.